sergei-mironov/aicli/README.md

                         arguments
 ```

-The console accepts language defined by the following grammar:
+The console accepts the language defined by the following grammar:

 <!--
 ``` python